 This week is all about comfort food.
 Those foods that make you feel good.

 One dish I have wanted to create was an easy gluten free pot pie recipe.
 With gluten free baking, it can be so hard to get a flaky crust to top your pie.
-Even though I finally created the perfect flaky pie crust recipe, I decided to try a drop biscuit style chicken pot pie.
-For a twist on flavor, I used a mild curry powder for flavoring.
+Although this recipe is pictured with drop biscuits, I will include the directions to make this as a pie as well.

 This easy gluten free chicken pot pie recipe is so easy to make for your family. the sauce is creamy, and you can even vary the vegetables you use in this easy gluten free dinner to use what you already have in your refrigerator.
 I hate food waste!